IgniteUI/igniteui-docfx/jp/components/grid/grid.md

 ## Data Grid

 <p class="highlight">The Ignite UI for Angular Data Grid is used to display and manipulate data with ease.
 Quickly bind your data with very little code or use a variety of events to customize different behaviors.
 This component provides a rich set of features like data selection, excel style filtering, sorting, paging, templating and column moving.
-Displaying of tabular data has never been more easy and beautiful thanks to the Material Table based UI Grid.</p>
+Displaying of tabular data has never been easier and beautiful thanks to the Material Table based UI Grid.</p>

 ### デモ